studio-thgie/thgie.ch/notes/Paper Computer.md

 title: Paper Computer
 ---
 # Paper Computer
 I'm super fascinated by paper computers.
 These are a paper based tool to teach the basics of computing.
 I came acress them somewhere on a Mastodon instance and I liked it because they are quite close to assembler programming, whereas assembler has some more options.
-At least in the case of [[uxn]].
+At least in the case of [[notes/uxn]].

 I watched the following two videos by Chris Staecker.